Search for echoes on the edge of quantum black holes: Method and search pipeline

 One such proposal to search for quantum black holes in GW data is given by phenomenological Boltzmann echoes waveform \cite{Oshita:2019sat,Wang:2019rcf}, where the general relativistic prediction for GW signal from BBH mergers $h_{\rm GR}(\omega)$ in Fourier space is modified to:

 where $A e^{i\phi}$ quantifies their overall amplitude, while the modulus and phase of ${\cal R}$ quantify their relative damping and temporal separation, respectively.
 Generally, we expect $0\lesssim A\lesssim2$ and $0< \phi\leq2\pi$ due to GR non-linearities.
 Here $T_{H}$ is Hawking temperature of the black hole.
 Furthermore, I set the horizon mode frequency $m\times\Omega_{H}$ to m=2 for quadrupolar gravitational radiation (with the assumption that the energy in BBH ringdown and echoes are dominated by this mode) as main frequency of search pipeline.
 In this search we only keep n=2 number of echoes.
+Indeed, this waveform is not as perfect as GR waveform, while it helps us in future research and establishment of better waveforms.
 Note that the time window to look for echoes is dictated by the model in (\ref{eq:R}), where its dependence on $\Delta t_{\rm{echo}}$ and mass dependence is given by (\ref{delay}).
 In this equation the final mass of black hole $M_{BH}$ is dictated by GR part of the event.
+In this paper, we choose a conservative prior $-13\leq \log_{10}\Lambda\leq13$ for $\Delta t_{\rm{echo}}$ in (\ref{delay}).
 The most physical and accurate term in this waveform is the Boltzmann factor ${\cal R}$ which resembles the same factor in Hawking radiation process.
 This term is responsible to stimulated Hawking radiation making this process observable by gravitational wave detectors.
 Indeed, the remaining assumptions made in the construction of this phenomenological waveform are less accurate because achieving greater precision necessitates numerical relativity computations.

 Although, there is no doubt that the $h_{\rm GR}(\omega)$ (main event GR part) exists, we want to answer whether the echoes part exists.
 Existence of $h_{\rm GR}(\omega)$ helps us to obtain physical prior for echo model i.e. improvements in priors for $\Delta t_{\rm echo}$ in (\ref{delay}) or $\Omega_{H}$ and $T_{H}$ variables.
-Here, the Boltzmann factor $\exp[-\frac{|\omega -2 \Omega_{H}|}{2T_{H}}]$ originates from Hawking tunnelling rate to fuzzy states of quantum BH (please see Fig \ref{echo_pic_3} for this waveform).
-Note that, repeating echoes time delay modifies this factor to $\exp[\frac{\omega-2\Omega_{H}}{2T_{H}}+i\omega\Delta t_{\rm echo}]$~\cite{Oshita:2019sat,Wang:2019rcf}.
-Here, I only keep first two echoes of the waveform in this search pipeline.
-Indeed, this waveform is not as perfect as GR waveform, while it helps us in future research and establishment of better waveforms.

-Data presented in this paper and configuration files to replicate the results (including priors for GR parameters) available at \cite{Search-for-echoes-on-the-edge-of-quantum-black-holes}.